Speech Sounds4 MINUTE READ

 What to do if your child is struggling with speech sounds

-Educating yourself on speech delays is one of the most important things a caregiver can do to help their child.
+Learning about speech problems is one of the most important things a caregiver can do to help their child.
 But as mentioned above, identifying the difference between speech sound disorders can be difficult for an untrained eye.
 This is why assessment and diagnosis by a certified speech-language pathologist is so important.
-If your child is having a tough time pronouncing certain sounds, contact a speech-language pathologist for an evaluation.
-Speech sound disorders can be effectively treated, and research has shown that the earlier speech therapy begins, the better the outcomes.
+If your child is having a tough time pronouncing certain sounds, contact a speech therapist for an evaluation.
+Speech sound disorders can be treated, and research has shown that the earlier speech therapy begins, the better the outcomes.